elastic/rally/docs/configuration.rst

 Advanced Configuration
 ----------------------

-If you need more control over a few variables or want to use advanced features like :doc:`tournaments </tournament>`, then you should run the advanced configuration routine.
+If you need more control over a few variables or want to store your metrics in a dedicated Elasticsearch metrics store, then you should run the advanced configuration routine.
 You can invoke it at any time with ``esrally configure --advanced-config``.

 Prerequisites
 ~~~~~~~~~~~~~